Elsie Eaves: Career

 Eaves was a draftsman for the United States Bureau of Public Roads in Denver, Colorado, and then the Denver and Rio Grande Western Railroad Company.

 She joined the Women's Engineering Society (at the time the only organisation for women engineers in the world) in 1925, and continued as a member throughout her career.

 In 1926 Eaves started working for McGraw-Hill in New York City for the Engineering News-Record (ENR) Department.
 She was also a publication and sales manager of the McGraw-Hill Construction Daily.
 In 1927, she was the first woman admitted to full membership to the American Society of Civil Engineers.
 In 1945, she became the manager of Business News.

 In 1929, Eaves originated and compiled the first national inventory of municipal and industrial sewage disposal facilities.
 Next, she compiled statistics on needed construction, which helped revitalize the construction industry during the Great Depression.
 After World War II, Eaves organized and directed ENR’s measurement of “Post War Planning” by the construction industry that was used as the official progress report of the industry.

 In total, she was associated with McGraw-Hill's Engineering News-Record, a weekly trade publication, for 37 years.

 She retired in 1963 but continued practicing as an adviser to the National Commission on Urban Affairs on the subject of housing costs.
 She advised the International Executive Service Corps about construction costs in Iran.
 In 1967, Eaves attended the second International Conference of Women Engineers and Scientists (ICWES) in Cambridge, UK, and in 1972, she wrote the obituary for fellow engineer, Ruth Shafer, chair of the first ICWES.

 In 1974, she received the George Norlin Silver Medal, the highest alumni award given by the University of Colorado and, in 1979, she was the first woman to receive an honorary lifetime membership to the American Association of Cost Engineers.

 Eaves was honoured with the Fellow award at the 1980 Society of Women Engineers National Convention (Conference) in Cherry Hill, New Jersey, having been a member of the organisation since 1950.

-Elsie Eaves died March 27, 1983 in Roslyn, New York, aged 84.
+Elsie Eaves died March 27, 1983, at St. Francis Hospital in Flower Hill, New York, aged 84.